jackdp/JPLib/Readme.md

 ## License

-The license for my work is the simplest in the world: **You can do with my code whatever you want without any cost.**
+The license for my work: **Public domain**.
+You can do with my code whatever you want without any limitations.

 But, in some units I use code from other open source projects, so you should look at the PAS source files and license of the authors of these projects for more information.